-If you own a boat in Virginia, you must register and title it with the Virginia Department of Game and Inland Fisheries.
+If you own a boat in Virginia, you must register and title it with the Virginia Department of Wildlife Resources.
 You will need to provide different documents depending on whether your boat is:

 - Used and has a certificate of title.

 - Used and documented with the U.S. Coast Guard.